-- The Bridge Trust single homeless hostel for homeless young men and women - Catch 22 supports 16/21 years leaving local authority care, supporting their move into independent living. - Chapter One supported accommodation for homeless young women - Porchlight focus on street homelessness, rough sleeping and non-priority single homeless households.
+- The Bridge Trust single homeless hostel for homeless young men and women in Tunbridge Wells - Catch 22 supports 16/21 years leaving local authority care, supporting their move into independent living. - Chapter One supported accommodation for homeless young women in Tunbridge Wells - Porchlight focus on street homelessness, rough sleeping and non-priority single homeless households.
 Also offer floating support for individuals with drug or alcohol-related issues. - 6.53.
 There are also many successful partnerships with public sector bodies, including Health, Social Services and Offending.
 These relationships are enshrined in a series of protocols setting out responsibilities and key procedures.
 Feedback from staff suggests that some of these work well, others less so. - 6.54.
 Supporting People commissions a variety of supported accommodation and services across West Kent.
 West Kent has a limited amount of accommodation for homeless people and, as such, demand always exceeds supply.
 The current facilities funded by Supporting People are listed in Table 10.
-In addition, Tonbridge & Malling are currently developing a young persons' scheme which will also be revenue funded by Supporting People, which has identified need for further supported accommodation for young people in Sevenoaks and Tunbridge Wells, as well as women's refuges in both those authorities and a scheme for people misusing alcohol in West Kent.
+A new scheme for young people at risk has come on line in Tonbridge & Malling.
+It is revenue funded by Supporting People.
+Needs analysis carried out by Supporting People has identified need for further supported accommodation for young people in Sevenoaks and Tunbridge Wells, as well as women's refuges in both those authorities and a scheme for people misusing alcohol in West Kent.
 Until those services can be delivered, the programme delivers floating support in West Kent.